 Rest assured, the St. Baldrick's website is secure.
 If you're receive this warning, it is likely due to the type of browser you're using (this has been experienced by users of Internet Explorer 6).
 It basically means that some of the information on the page you're viewing is pulled from a different type of connection than what you are using.
 This is not something to worry about, as Microsoft eventually dropped this warning from the default list in Internet Explorer 7 because there are so many websites using this type of page.
 If you would like to disable this warning from your version of Internet Explorer, click here.

 St. Baldrick's review process for grants starts when a childhood cancer researcher submits a grant proposal.
 These are reviewed and rated by the St. Baldrick's panel of expert scientific advisors and grant reviewers, who make funding recommendations to our board of directors.
 The research applications are evaluated according to the highest scientific standards in use today.
 Final decisions are made by the board.
 The review process is rigorous and handled with care to ensure that every dollar raised is spent on the research most likely to find cures for kids!

 St. Baldrick's awards grants to over 320 institutions for laboratory and clinical research and to help make clinical trials available to more children than ever, giving those children treatment that offers the best chance for a cure and long-term survival.
 St. Baldrick's also funds Fellows and Scholars, younger professionals who will be the experts of tomorrow.
-St. Baldrick's awarded more than $24.5 million in 2013 to fund pediatric oncology researchers for the following grant categories: research grants, career development awards (St. Baldrick's Scholars), fellowships, supportive care research grants, summer fellowships, consortium research grants, and our newest grant category: international scholars.
+St. Baldrick's awarded more than $27.2 million in 2014 to fund pediatric oncology researchers for the following grant categories: research grants, career development awards (St. Baldrick's Scholars), fellowships, supportive care research grants, summer fellowships, consortium research grants, and international scholars.